ingydotnet/git-subrepo/doc/intro-to-subrepo.md

 The lynyrd repo is tracking the upstream master branch, and you've changed the skynyrd subrepo to the 1976 branch.
 Since these subrepos are owned by 'you', you might want to change them in the context of your freebird repo.
 When things are working, you can push the subrepo changes back:

-    git subrepo push ext/lynyrd
+    git subrepo push --rebase ext/lynyrd
-    git subrepo push ext/skynyrd
+    git subrepo push --rebase ext/skynyrd

 Looks simple right?
 It's supposed to be.
-The intent of `git-subrepo` is to do the right things, and don't cause problems.
+The intent of `git-subrepo` is to do the right things, and to not cause problems.

 Of course there's more to it under the hood, and that's what the rest of this article is about.